 There are several types and subtypes of breast cancer.
 Treatment will vary depending on the type of breast cancer someone has.

-Ductal carcinoma in situ (DCIS) – Cancer that started in the milk ducts and hasn’t spread.
+Ductal carcinoma in situ (DCIS) – Abnormal cells are contained within the ducts of the breast.

 Locally advanced breast cancer – Cancer that has spread to other areas near the breast, such as the chest (including the skin, muscles and bones of the chest).